 - Rheumatoid arthritis can produce a vasculitic ulcer.
 It is typically deep, well demarcated and punched-out on the dorsum of the foot or calf.
 They may also have venous disease due to poor mobility, and neuropathy, and possibly impaired healing due to use of steroids.

 - Systemic vasculitis often causes multiple leg ulcers that are necrotic and deep.
 There is usually an atypical distribution with vasculitic lesions elsewhere such as nail-fold infarcts and splinter haemorrhages.
-Associated diseases include systemic lupus erythematosus, scleroderma, polyarteritis nodosa, or Wegener's granulomatosis.
+Associated diseases include systemic lupus erythematosus, scleroderma, polyarteritis nodosa, or granulomatosis with polyangiitis.

 - Diabetic ulcer is typically on the foot over a bony prominence.
 Neuropathic, arterial and venous components may all contribute.